GuttmanLab/chipdip-pipeline/README.md

 ./run_pipeline.sh
 ```

 After the pipeline finishes, you can explore cluster properties in-depth using the cluster quality control Jupyter notebook (`chipdip_qc.ipynb`).
 The conda environment specified by `envs/chipdip_qc.yaml` includes all dependencies used by the Jupyter notebook, excluding Jupyter itself.
-Additionally include the depenency `jupyterlab=4.0.4` if you do not already have an existing Jupyter Notebook or Jupyter Lab setup.
+Additionally include the dependency `jupyterlab=4.0.4` if you do not already have an existing Jupyter Notebook or Jupyter Lab setup.

 Other common usage notes
 - To run the pipeline for on a local computer (e.g., laptop), comment out or remove the `--cluster-config cluster.yaml` and `--cluster "sbatch ..."` arguments within `./run_pipeline.sh`, and set the number of jobs `-j <#>` to the number of local processors available.